Week-by-Week Hair Loss Timeline After Starting GLP-1 Medications

 Editorial note

-Reviewed for clarity on January 18, 2026.
+Reviewed by the WellCalcs editorial team for clarity on June 1, 2026.
 This article is educational only and does not replace medical advice, diagnosis, treatment, or medication instructions.
 Read the full medical disclaimer.

 When people say, "Ozempic made my hair fall out," the timeline usually tells a more useful story than the headline.
 True medication-related or weight-loss-related shedding is rarely immediate.
 Most of the time, it appears after the body has been under stress for a while.